 If you ask people to talk about Australian indigenous art, most will think immediately of dot paintings – a style from the central Australian desert, instantly recognisable all over the world as Australian and indigenous.

-It’s by far the most commercially successful branch of our indigenous arts scene.
+It’s by far the most commercially successful element of our indigenous arts scene.
 But it’s not the only style.
 Indigenous art varies widely in style and choice of medium across the country, but it can be hard for artists to compete with the universally popular dot paintings.

 Around our region, indigenous arts centres encourage the cultural and spiritual expression which is central to indigenous art.
-But in many communities, the practice of art is also a valuable source of income, maybe the only viable way for people to remain in their country and make a living.
+But in many communities, the practice of art is also a valuable source of income, maybe the only viable way for people to remain on their country and make a living.
 So it’s crucial that their work can gain wider exposure – as it’s a very long journey to some of those arts centres.

 The newly formed Indigenous Art Centre Alliance Inc hopes to address these challenges.
-It represents 13 arts centres in FNQ, Cape York Peninsula & Torres Strait.
+It represents 13 FNQ arts centres in Cape York Peninsula & Torres Strait.
 It’s members met in Cairns this week to consider the way forward.